apache/daffodil-infrastructure/containers/check-release/README.md

 optionally reproducibility.

-Note that it is possible to run the src/check-release.sh script standalone without the container, but the container proviedes an environment that has all the necessary dependencies and keys already installed, so it may make release verification easier.
+Note that it is possible to run the src/check-release.sh script standalone without the container, but the container provides an environment that has all the necessary dependencies and keys already installed, so it may make release verification easier.